johandry/KoV/README.md

   - forward​  `localhost:3123` to `worker:30123`

 If you add more services, or execute the reload again, make sure to include the previous ports definition, otherwise will be deleted.
 Or, don't use the `PORTS` variable and let Vagrant get the host ports.

+If you get an error about ports collition that does not allow you to forward the ports, then reload again using the `PORTS` variables and a different host port.

 ## Destroy the Cluster